Lakens/statistical_inferences/docs/06-effectsize.md

 Given the direct relationship between the *t*-value of a paired-samples *t*-test and Cohen’s $d_z$, it will not be surprising that software that performs power analyses for within-subjects designs (e.g., G*Power) relies on Cohen’s $d_z$ as input.

 Maxwell & Delaney [-@maxwell_designing_2004] remark: ‘a major goal of developing effect size measures is to provide a standard metric that meta-analysts and others can interpret across studies that vary in their dependent variables as well as types of designs.’
 Because Cohen's $d_z$ takes the correlation between the dependent measures into account, it cannot be directly compared with Cohen's $d_s$.
 Some researchers prefer to use the average standard deviation of both groups of observations as a standardizer (which ignores the correlation between the observations), because this allows for a more direct comparison with Cohen’s $d_s$.
-This effect size is referred to as Cohen’s $d_av$ [@cumming_understanding_2013], and is simply:
+This effect size is referred to as Cohen’s $d_{av}$ [@cumming_understanding_2013], and is simply:

 $$d_{av} = \frac{M_{dif}}{\frac{SD_1+SD_2}{2}}$$